QSD-Group/EXPOsan/README.rst

 Authors and Contributing
 ------------------------
-`Yalin Li <https://qsdsan.readthedocs.io/en/latest/authors/Yalin_Li.html>`_) is the currently maintainer of this repository and package.
+``EXPOsan`` and ``QSDsan`` are developed by the Quantitative Sustainable Design Group and the broader community. `Yalin Li <https://github.com/yalinli2>`_ is the currently maintainer.
 See `commit history <https://github.com/QSD-Group/EXPOsan/graphs/contributors>`_ for contributors who have contributed to the repository.

-Please refer to the `Contributing to QSDsan <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html>`_ section of the documentation for instructions and guidelines.
+If you want to contribute to ``EXPOsan``, please refer to the `Contributing Guidelines <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html>`_ section of the documentation for instructions and guidelines.

 License information